CumulusNetworks/docs/content/cumulus-netq-42/Validate-Operations/Validation-Checks.md

 | 1 | IPv6 Duplicate Addresses | Checks for duplicate IPv6 addresses |
 ## BGP Validation Tests

 The BGP validation tests look for indications of the session sanity (status and configuration).
-You can accomplish this with the following tests:

 | Test Number | Test Name | Description |
 | :---------: | --------- | ----------- |